 While a loan is in repayment status the interest paid on the loan may be income tax deductible as a qualified student loan.
 And, if the student loan is canceled, the student may not have to include any amount in income.
 A qualified student loan is a loan taken out solely to pay qualified higher education expenses.
 See the I.R.S.
 Publication 970, "Tax Benefits for Education" for more information.

 When a student leaves the University of Oregon, or drops below half time enrollment, the loan is placed into repayment status.
 Repayment information will be sent from Heartland ECSI (ECSI) with instructions regarding the completion of exit counseling on-line. http://www.ecsi.net/help/faq_exits.html

 Hearland ECSI (ECSI) is a billing service provider for the university.
 The exit counseling information includes the Schedule of Repayment/Truth in Lending Disclosure.
-The exit counseling must be completed even if the student will be returning to the University of Oregon at least half time, transferring to another school, or approved for deferment under other terms of the promissory note.
+The exit counseling must be completed even if the student will be returning to the University of Oregon at least half time, transferring to another school, or approved for deferment under other terms of the master promissory note.
 A transcript HOLD will be placed on the student record until the exit counseling is completed.

 If you have a transcript hold due to Perkins/NDSL Exit Interview, please visit https://heartland.ecsi.net/ to complete the unsigned Exit Interview.
 Once this is completed the hold will be removed automatically on the following Monday at 1:00 pm Pacific time.

 If you need help with the Heartland ECSI website please call Heartland ECSI toll free at 888-549-3274.

 If you need further assistance regarding your loan or you have an urgent need for your transcripts, please contact our office at 541-346-3171.